nkaraisk/OpenStreetMap/README.md

 ---
 ## 📚 Overview

 This assignment involves working with OpenStreetMap (OSM) data to perform geographic data analysis and visualization.
-You will implement algorithms to process OSM files, extract relevant information, and answer queries about map features such as roads, intersections, and routes.
+It implements algorithms to process OSM files, extract relevant information, and answer queries about map features such as roads, intersections, and routes.

----
-## 🎯 Objectives

-- Parse and analyze OpenStreetMap data files
-- Implement algorithms for map feature extraction
-- Answer queries about roads, intersections, and routes
-- Visualize geographic data as needed

 ---
 ## 🛠️ Requirements